 Plimoth Patuxet is an amazing living history museum in Massachusetts which recreates the town of Plymouth as it was settled by the Mayflower Pilgrims.
 The people who work there dress like Pilgrims and Native Americans and go about their daily routines of work and play while interacting with visitors.
 It legitimately feels like you’ve stepped into a time machine frozen in the 1620s.

 The gift shop is a fun place and sells artifacts, toys, and books which relate to life in the historic community.
-One of the books is Of Plymouth Plantation, by William Bradford.
-Bradford was a leader of the Pilgrims and wrote an eyewitness account of life in Plymouth.
+One of the books is Of Plymouth Plantation by William Bradford.
+He was a leader of the Pilgrims and wrote an eyewitness account of life in Plymouth.
 His work is also important because it describes the harvest festival which helped to inspire that most American holiday: Thanksgiving!

 Rebecca Blake Beech

-While researching writers for the Pioneering Women Writers National Road Trip, we discovered two important writers who came over on the Mayflower and lived in Plimoth.
-Mary Ring and Martha Harding were wives and mothers whose records about their husbands’ livelihoods provided instruction and raised awareness of the trades that sustained their families.
+While researching writers for the Pioneering Women Writers National Road Trip, we discovered two important women writers who arrived on the Mayflower and lived in Plimoth.
+Mary Ring and Martha Harding were wives and mothers whose records provided instruction and raised awareness of the trades that sustained their families.